ghsoares/godui/docs/guide/click-me-button.md

 	# Increment "clicks" by 1 every time the signal is emitted
 	clicks += 1

-	# Requests the UI to update:
+	# Requests the UI to update
 	ui.queue_update()
 )
 ```

 Now, the first time you press the button, you should see the text `you clicked 1 times!`, when you press again you should see `you clicked 2 times!` and so on.

 Congratulations!
-You now have a button with dynamic text added with help of Godui!
+You now have a button with dynamic text added with help of Godui! :tada:

 The complete code of this guide: